Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_pmsyrm_5kw.rst

 following simulations.
 The documentation for this model will be made available later.

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-89
+GENERATED FROM PYTHON SOURCE LINES 36-91

 .. code-block:: Python

+    # pylint: disable=too-many-locals
     def i_s(psi_s):
         """
-        Saturation model for a 5.5-kW PM synchronous reluctance machine.
+        Saturation model for a 5.5-kW PM-SyRM.

         This model takes into account the bridge saturation in addition to the regular self- and cross-saturation effects of the d- and q-axis.
 The bridge saturation model is based on a nonlinear reluctance element in parallel with the Norton-equivalent PM model.

         Parameters
         ----------